Alabama slammer

 An Alabama slammer is a cocktail made with amaretto, Southern Comfort, sloe gin, and orange juice.
 It is served in a Collins glass.
 It is also sometimes known as a southern slammer.
 It is claimed to have been made famous by quarterback Brett Favre; however, this drink was popular with college crowds as early as the 1980s, when it was served as a shaker shot in many bars and was also available by the pitcher in T.G.I.
 Friday's and other chain restaurants.

-History

-References to the Alabama slammer appear as early as Playboy Bartender's Guide by Thomas Mario in 1971.

-ALABAMA SLAMMER 1 oz.
-Southern Comfort, ½ oz. sloe gin, 1 oz. amaretto, ½ oz. orange juice.
-Pour into a highball glass over rocks.
-Stir.